simeononsecurity/simeononsecurity.ch/content/red-team-course/mission-preparation-and-infrastructure/index.en.md

 5. How do you verify the redirector before go?

 A complete checklist names the signers, the scope lists, the hardening steps, the redirector count, and the verification step.
 If any is missing, the operation is not ready.

 ______

+## Why Infrastructure Choices Matter

+Infrastructure separates operator traffic from the customer network and gives defenders useful indicators for detection.
+Disposable domains and unmanaged hosting were common in older operations, but they create ownership and abuse problems.
+A current lab uses registered assets, short-lived certificates, access logging, and an explicit teardown record. **Do not route test traffic through infrastructure outside the written scope.**

+______